WordPress/openverse/utilities/load_testing/README.md

 specify the scenarios to run, for example, `just k6-frontend all`.
 To specify a host (the default is to point to the `openverse.org`), set the `FRONTEND_URL` environment variable.
-For example, `FRONTEND_URL=https://nuxt-preview.openverse.org just k6-frontend` will run the load tests against the production frontend.
+For example, `FRONTEND_URL=https://staging.openverse.org just k6-frontend` will run the load tests against the staging frontend.